 ELF sections are aligned based on their contents or on a specified alignment in a .section directive.
 ELF sections are not extended to any boundary whether aligned or not.
+For COFF, sections are aligned and sized to the first of: an alignment specified with a .section directive, or to the value given with an -Xdefault-align (307) command-line option, or to a default value of 8.

-Padding introduced into a code section (but not other types of sections) by means of an .align or .alignn directive is filled with the nop instruction (0x4e71).
+Padding introduced into a code section (but not other types of sections) by means of an .align or .alignn directive , or at the end of a COFF section, is filled with the nop instruction (0x4e71).